Impure Simplicial Complexes: Complete Axiomatization: Axiom System S5 "22C8

-of axiom~\textbf{K} is defined in both facets because all formulas are defined in $Y$, which is $a$-adjacent to all facets.
+of axiom~\textbf{K} is defined in both facets because all formulae are defined in $Y$, which is $a$-adjacent to all facets.
 In addition, $p_c$ is true wherever it is defined, making $K_a p_c$ true in both facets.
-Similarly, $p_c \to p_b$ is true wherever it is defined, i.e., wherever both $b$ and $c$ are alive, because $p_b$ is only false in $X$ where $c$ is dead.
+Similarly, $p_c \to p_b$ is true wherever it is defined, \ie~wherever both $b$ and $c$ are alive, because $p_b$~is only false in $X$ where $c$ is dead.
 This ensures that $K_a( p_c \to p_b)$ is true in both facets.
 At the same time, $\C_{\mathbf{K}}, X \vDash \neg p_b$ and, hence, $K_a p_b$ is false in both facets.
 Thus, not only is instance~\eqref{eq:badK} of axiom \textbf{K} falsified in this model, but, in fact, its negation is valid in~$\C_{\mathbf{K}}$. \end{proof}

 Perhaps, even more surprisingly, even the \emph{modus ponens} \textbf{MP} rule, a staple of most logics, does not generally preserve validity.
 In~\cite{vDitKuz22arXiv} (though not in~\cite{vDit21WoLLIC}), we presented a counterexample to this effect that involved four agents.
-Here we offer a mild improvement and demonstrate that already for three agents, \textbf{MP} does not preserve validity: \begin{lemma}[Failure of modus ponens] In the presence of at least three agents, it is possible that\/ $\vDash \phi \to \psi$ and\/ $\vDash \phi$, but\/ $\nvDash \psi$. \end{lemma} \begin{proof} Let $\phi = \top_a \land \top_b $ and $\psi = \M_c \M_a\M_b p_c \lor \M_c \M_b \M_a \lnot p_c$.
-We will show that
+Here we offer a mild improvement and demonstrate that already for three agents, \textbf{MP} does not preserve validity: \begin{lem}[Failure of modus ponens] In the presence of at least three agents, there exist formulae~$\phi$~and~$\psi$ such that